The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Spectroscopic analysis

 We compute our models' parameters maximizing their likelihood using the probabilistic programming language for Bayesian inference Stan with its Python interface Cmdstanpy\footnote{\href{https://github.com/stan-dev/cmdstanpy}{https://github.com/stan-dev/cmdstanpy}}.
 The parameter space is explored with 36 chains of 2,000 steps each, which is sufficient to reach convergence and to compute robust results.
 We define the prior for each parameter as follows using uniform and normal distributions.
 For the Fourier coefficients $A_k$ and $B_k$, in particular, we use normal distributions centered in values between $-2.0$ and $0.3$, chosen to ensure the convergence of the model when using the full period range of our sample.
 We estimate our model parameters from the median of the marginalized posterior distributions, and their uncertainties from the 16th/84th percentiles.
 Table~\ref{tab:rvc_params} summarizes the priors and the resulting parameters for the RVC structural parameters, and includes the number of epochs used for each model.

 Figure~\ref{fig:rvcs} displays examples of RVC templates constructed from the parameters resulting from this methodology.
 The figure shows RVCs as the change in velocity relative to the RRL systemic velocity ($\Delta v$), as a function of phase for four periods of RRab stars (0.35, 0.50, 0.65, and 0.80\,d) and for two periods of RRc stars (0.30 and 0.40\,d).
 The figure also shows the corrected velocity (observed velocity minus derived systemic velocity) for all DESI Y1 RRLs, split by RRL classification and color-coded by period.
 From the RVCs derived for RRab stars, we observe radial velocity variations (amplitudes) of $\sim50$\,km\,s$^{-1}$ throughout their pulsation cycle, with a slight dependence on the period of pulsation.
 The RVCs of RRab are characterized by a smooth increase in observed velocity for most of the pulsation and a steep decrease at $\phi\sim0.80$, close to the phase of maximum contraction (at the start of the rising branch of the RRL luminosity), where abrupt changes in the stars' atmospheric kinetic energy are expected \citep[see e.g.,][]{Kolenberg2010}.
 For RRc stars, the RVCs are in general more sinusoidal with radial velocity variations of the order of $\sim20$\,km\,s$^{-1}$ for both of the periods shown, in agreement with previously reported RVC measurements \citep[see e.g.,][]{Braga2021, Prudil2024b}.
 We note that Figure~\ref{fig:rvcs} displays a RVC with a distinctly small line-of-sight amplitude for short-period RRab at 0.35 d (of the order of $\sim30$\,km\,s$^{-1}$), and we consider this observable partially attributable to low number statistics.
-In fact, 92\% of our RRab sample lies in the [0.45, 0.70]\,d period range (and only 51 RRab have periods shorter than 0.45\,d), in contrast to RRc stars, which have a much more compact period distribution (92\% of the RRc stars have periods within [0.25, 0.40]\,d).
+In fact, 92\% of our RRab sample lies in the [0.45, 0.70]\,d period range and only 51 RRab have periods shorter than 0.45\,d, in contrast to RRc stars, which have a much more compact period distribution (92\% of the RRc stars have periods within [0.25, 0.40]\,d).
+Consequently, our model does not provide robust estimates for the velocity correction (and the amplitude of RVCs) of RRab stars with periods $<0.45$\,d.
+We note that excluding these stars from the model yields parameters and systemic velocities consistent well within uncertainties for the bulk of our sample, indicating that they do not affect the global results significantly.